 And finally, on the wash days, use a sulphate free shampoo.
 Sulphates, which are the detergents in shampoos, are usually very harsh cleansers so will strip away too much sebum.
 A sulphate free shampoo will clarify the scalp just enough to leave some of the beneficial oil behind to balance the scalp and protect the hair.
 Their non-stripping nature means they are great for coloured hair too.

-Your hair may go through phases of being greasy.
+Don't forget that your hair may go through phases of being greasy.
 This can be linked to hormones (remember puberty?), diet and ageing.
 Changes in sebum production usually come from inside your body, not outside influences, so if your oil production seems very extreme, it might be worth seeking medical advice.